 The notation at extreme upper left of the image above was written by Frederick Pursh, the German (Saxon) botanist who had come to the United States in 1799, and who was given Lewis's entire collection of herbarium specimens for study and classification.
 It reads: "Lewisia ilicifolia.
 Great rapids of Columbia with soil among rocks.
-Apart.
-11, 1806."
+April 11, 1806."

 Ilicifolia (ee-li-ki-FO-lee-uh) is a Latin noun denoting evergreen trees and shrubs; the root of the word is ilex, which is Latin for holly.

 The memorandum in the upper right hand corner, also in Pursh's handwriting, reads: "Lewisia ilicifolia Nov: genus [new genus].
 Mountain Holly.
 The flowering stem Springs up from near the ground & is upright; the infertile Shoots trail along the ground.
 Rich soil among rocks.
 Great rapids of Columbia.
 April 11th 1806."

 The note "copy Lewis," faintly visible below the date, may have been entered by Thomas Meehan, the botanist at the Academy of Natural Sciences who found the long-neglected Lewis and Clark herbarium at the American Philosophical Society in 1896.

 Beneath this label is written "Pursh's specimen."
 The rubber-stamped words are: "Ex. [from] Herb[arium of] A. B. Lambert."

 The handwriting at left, just below Pursh's note, reads: "Torrey & Gray in Flora N. Amer 1:51 footnote say the separate leaflets are from a Menzies collection in the Banks herbarium."
 It is signed "J. A. Mears 3/ 76."
 Mears was a curator at the ANS.